chrisdev12/ts-challenge-sandbox/README.md

 # Prerequisites

-- Node must be installed in the machine.
-At least Node 14 version.
+- Node.
+Version 14 of Node is the minimum required

 # Instructions to run the project